US military departments

-This profile focuses on the US military departments—the Departments of the Army, Navy, and Air Force—the principal organizational components in the Department of Defense (DOD), and how they relate to AI and biotech/biosecurity.
+This profile focuses on the US military departments—the Departments of the Army, Navy, and Air Force—the principal organizational components in the Department of War (DOW), and how they relate to AI and biotech/biosecurity.
 See also our profiles on:

-DOD’s mission is to “provide the military forces necessary to deter war and ensure the nation’s security.”
-DOD shapes AI and biosecurity policy through multiple levers, such as funding for research, procurement, and strategic guidance and policy documents.
+DOW’s mission is to “provide the military forces necessary to deter war and ensure the nation’s security.”
+DOW shapes AI and biosecurity policy through multiple levers, such as funding for research, procurement, and strategic guidance and policy documents.

-OSD is responsible for policy development, planning, resource management, and program evaluation.
-OSD runs several AI and biosecurity-relevant efforts, including investing in research, purchasing equipment, drafting strategies, and more.
+OSW is responsible for policy development, planning, resource management, and program evaluation.
+OSW runs several AI and biosecurity-relevant efforts, including investing in research, purchasing equipment, drafting strategies, and more.

 Overview

-The Department of Defense (DOD) organizes the US Armed Forces through three military departments—the Departments of the Army, Navy, and Air Force.
-These departments underpin the US government’s national security efforts, with a combined budget exceeding $700 billion (~10% of the federal budget).1 Each department oversees one or more military services (e.g. Army, Navy, Space Force) and recruits, trains, and equips the forces necessary to defend US national interests.2
+The Department of War (DOW) organizes the US Armed Forces through three military departments—the Departments of the Army, Navy, and Air Force.
+These departments underpin the US government’s national security efforts, with a combined budget exceeding $700 billion (~10% of the federal budget).
+Each department oversees one or more military services (e.g. Army, Navy, Space Force) and recruits, trains, and equips the forces necessary to defend US national interests.

 Organization

-DOD prepares and directs military forces through two distinct organizational structures:4
+DOW prepares and directs military forces through two distinct organizational structures:

 1. The military departments (Army, Navy, and Air Force) recruit, train, and equip military forces.
 They oversee a broad range of functions—known as DOTMLPF-P—that include doctrine, organization, training, materiel, leadership and education, personnel, facilities, and policy.
 The three departments manage five military services: the operational branches that carry out missions across land, sea, air, space, and cyberspace.